valorkin/module-federation/README.md

 - Accessible via https://localhost:5000 once built

-Each application contains `webpack.extra.js` that extends existing Angular CLI builder with ability to hook up custom Webpack plugin.
-In `webpack.extra.js`  we define specifics for the _Module federated_ app using `ModuleFederationPlugin` plugin.
+Each application contains `webpack.extra.js` which is used to configure Webpack `ModuleFederationPlugin` to expose components and attach remote urls.

 - To learn more about `ModuleFederationPlugin` please see [docs](https://webpack.js.org/concepts/module-federation/)
 - To learn more about Module Federation and experiment with setting it up, follow to our [GitBook Module Federation Getting Started Documentation.](https://app.gitbook.com/@fundamental-ngx/s/microfrontends/module-federation-getting-started/readme-main)